-($5.50) (E) 70 days.
-Very prolific and stunningly beautiful, Flammé is an unforgettable tomato.
+($5.95) (E) 70 days.
+Very prolific and stunningly beautiful, Flamme is an unforgettable tomato.
 Intensely orange with a reddish blush on the blossom end, these flame-colored 2 ounce globes have a rich, tangy and exciting flavor that literally bursts in your mouth.
 Cut open to reveal a red interior, this fruit reminds me of a blood orange with its spectacular contrasting colors.
-Fruits of Flammé appear to glow on the vine against a backdrop of deep green foliage.
-Just marvelous.

-This very old variety from the 1860's is a brilliant 1" to 2 " yellow cherry tomato with big sweet flavors that explode in your mouth with an elegant irresistible pop!
-Just try to get more than a handful into the house after picking them fresh and warm from the summer sunshine.
+This very old variety from the 1830's is a brilliant 1" to 1½" yellow cherry tomato with big sweet flavors that explode in your mouth with an elegant irresistible pop!
+Just try to get more than a handful into the house after picking them vine-ripened and warmed from the summer sun.
 A rare treat.
-Huge harvests!
+Huge harvests.
 Incredibly prolific.
-Probably the best tasting yellow cherry and you will have enough to give them away by the basketful.
+One of the the best tasting yellow cherries and you will have enough to give them away by the basketful.
 Originally from John Hartman of J.M.
 Hartman & Daughters seed company in InDiannapolis, InDianna.

 Hartman's Yellow Gooseberry photograph courtesy of my good friend Lisa Von Saunder of Amishland Heirloom Seeds www.amishlandseeds.com in Pennsylvania.
 Want some really rare seeds?
 Go see her website.

 If you like sweet tomatoes, this charmer is for you.
 With a beguiling shape and rich taste along with heavy production, the 4 to 6 ounce Yellow Truffle is a fabulous addition to your collection.
 At the peak of ripeness when the skin changes from yellow to golden-orange, these yummy guys are long keepers which stay fresh and flavorful for a couple of weeks after picking, making them perfect for gardeners and market growers alike.
 In a display along with their handsome dusky-hued cousins, Black Truffle (above) they are a knock out.